 Work With Patients to Develop Automated Payment Plans.

 Issues may arise requiring urgent treatment, and these problems may incur additional costs that would otherwise be billed later.
 This may include charges applicable to the deductible or even coinsurance.
 In such cases, the healthcare provider may be required to see a patient regardless of the ability to pay or transfer the patient to an emergency center.
-However, it is still possible to avoided uncollected payments by working with patients to develop a payment plan.
+However, it is still possible to avoid uncollected payments by working with patients to develop a payment plan.
 An even better solution is to create a payment plan with automated drafts to a bank account, credit card, or debit card.
 Automatic payments eliminate all uncertainty regarding expected payments and reduce the risk of lost charges.

 Track Claims Thoroughly